Daniel Schorr: Early life

-Schorr was born in the Bronx, New York, the son of Russian immigrants Tillie Godiner and Gedaliah Tchornemoretz.
+Schorr was born in the Bronx, New York, the son of Russian-Jewish immigrants Tillie Godiner and Gedaliah Tchornemoretz.
 He began his journalism career at the age of 13, when he came upon a woman who had jumped or fallen from the roof of his apartment building.
-After calling the police, he phoned the Bronx Home News and was paid $5 for his information.
+After calling the police, he phoned The Bronx Home News and was paid $5 for his information.

 He attended DeWitt Clinton High School in the West Bronx, where he worked on the Clinton News, the school paper.
 He graduated from City College of New York in 1939 while working for the Jewish Daily Bulletin.
-Schorr also worked for the Jewish Telegraphic Agency as an assistant news editor from 1934 to 1941.
+Schorr also worked for the Jewish Telegraphic Agency as a chief news editor from 1934 to 1948.
 During World War II, Schorr served in Army Intelligence at Fort Polk, Louisiana, and at Fort Sam Houston, Texas.

 In January 1967, he married Lisbeth Bamberger, a graduate of the University of California, Berkeley.